cedx/ngx-cookies/README.md

   }
 }
 ```

+> By default, the address that appears in your `<base>` tag will be used as the cookie path.
+This is important so that cookies will be visible for all routes when `PathLocationStrategy` is used to configure the `Location` service.

 ### Iteration
 The `Cookies` class is iterable: you can go through all key/value pairs contained using a `for...of` loop.
 Each entry is an array with two elements (e.g. the key and the value):